ManoPimps/Portfolio_Python/README.md

 # Portfolio_Python

- A repository with some python projects.
+This repository contains some projects I developed to study the python language.

+Thanks.